exasol/metabase-driver/README.md

 The Exasol Driver for Metabase is an adapter, that allows you to query data from an Exasol database using Metabase.

+## Features

+* Connect Metabase to an Exasol database
+* Connections are encrypted via TLS by default
+  * Specify a certificate fingerprint in case your database uses a self-signed TLS certificate
+* Allows tunneling the connection to Exasol through an [SSH tunnel](./doc/user_guide/user_guide.md#connecting-through-an-ssh-tunnel)

 # Table of Contents

 ## Information for Users